LucasDelfino92/morrowindsharp/mw2.md

 - There Can Be Only One + MDMD Patch
 - BTBGI + Realistic Repair Add-on Patch
 - BTBGI + MDMD - Creatures Patch
+- Ownership Overhaul Patches
+  - Make sure to install the Morrowind Anti-Cheese option.
+- Yet Another Guard Diversity Patches
+  - These are entirely optional as they don't really modify the gameplay.
+But if you are like me and want everything nice and tidy, get them!
 - Merged Objects Anti-Suck

 ### Install order and load order